 “What matters to us and to our customers is where we put our spaces.
 How we design our spaces and how easy it is for them to access our spaces and binding them and book them.
 And so product is really central to what we do.”

-On evolving product based on customer feedback.
+On evolving hospitality products based on customer feedback

 In his time at Breather, McCormick saw the company evolve quite a bit thanks to the ability to understand their customers’ needs.

 “Over time, as we kind of talked to our customers, and listened to our customers, we’ve realized, you know, one, they wanted to have larger meetings in the spaces.
 So. a space that we had designed for people.
 It’s the six people, eight people showing up.
 And so we evolved the product to the certain kind of larger spaces for longer meetings, and all the things that you would need for those larger meetings.
 Faster Wi-Fi, TVs, whiteboards, all those kinds of things.

 And then the craziest thing happened and this really has been the biggest shift in the past year.
 People started booking our spaces, day after day after day after day, 30 days in a row, 60 days in a row.
 They’re trying to turn our meeting spaces into office spaces until we talked to them and listened to them.
 They said we love what you guys do.
 We don’t like co-working.
 We just want to make one of your spaces our office.
 So, the past year that the evolution of the products has really been adding the purpose-built office space to the mix.